Core Financial Modeling

 Learn moreWe use Unlevered Free Cash Flow in a Discounted Cash Flow (DCF) Analysis to value a company, and we start by projecting the company’s Unlevered Free Cash Flow over 5, 10, or even 20 years.

-Then, we discount the UFCFs to their Present Value at the appropriate discount rate, estimate the company’s value from the end of the projection period into infinity (the “Terminal Value”), take the Present Value of the Terminal Value, and add these two components together to determine the company’s Implied Enterprise Value.
+Then, we discount the UFCFs to their Present Value at the appropriate Discount Rate, estimate the company’s value from the end of the projection period into infinity (the “Terminal Value”), take the Present Value of the Terminal Value, and add these two components together to determine the company’s Implied Enterprise Value.

 You can see how everything ties together in the screenshot below for Steel Dynamics: